twrecked/hass-aarlo/README.md

 from stopping the recording after 30 seconds.
 And we write this stream to the /tmp directory.

-For `restart_device` you need to login with the main account.
+For `restart_device` you need to log in with the main account.

 These services are deprecated and will be going away.
 By moving services under the aarlo domain it allows Home Assistant to use the `services.yaml` descriptions.